IBMDeveloperBNL/hlfabric-lab/README.md

 ### Connecting the business service to the frontend

 As the business service exposes the transactions as RESTful endpoints, it is relatively easy to connect the frontend to it.
 The most important part is to open up the local running business sevice to the outside world.
-This is done via a tool called `ngrok`.
-To start this, open a separate tab in the terminal that you opened in your virtual image and type
+This is done via a tool called `ngrok`, which can be started by typing

 ```
 ngrok http 3000
 ```

-This will create a secure tunnel that allows communication (HTTP) from the outside world towards your locahost (the virtual image) listening on port 3000.
+in a terminal session in your virtual machine.
+The execution of this command results in a secure tunnel that allows communication (HTTP) from the outside world towards your locahost (the virtual machine) listening on port 3000.

 ![](./images/29-connecting-parts-9.png)